Youth Race Entry for 2020 launching soon

 All about our Youth Races

 The Brighton Half Youth Races are a chance for young runners of all abilities to run one mile on the course of the half marathon route.
-New for 2019, we will be relocating to the Peace Statue on Hove Lawns with a new course, far more space for friends and family to watch and cheer, and chance for runners to experience the buzz of a big race and the incredible crowd support that Brighton Half is renowned for.
+For 2020 we will be returning to the Peace Statue on Hove Lawns with plenty of space for friends and family to watch and cheer, and chance for runners to experience the buzz of a big race and the incredible crowd support that Brighton Half is renowned for.

 There are four age categories in the event: